 Changes For Two Chase Credit Card Applications

-Previously, individuals were unable to apply for a Chase Sapphire Preferred or a Chase Sapphire Reserve credit card if they had received sign-up bonus points for one of the cards within the last 24 months.
+Previously, individuals were unable to try for a Chase Sapphire Preferred or a Chase Sapphire Reserve credit card if they had received sign-up bonus points for one of the cards within the last 24 months.
 Now, they’ve updated the application terms to reflect new rules to require even more waiting.

 Currently, some Chase Sapphire Preferred application documents still have the 24-month wording rule.
 Others have changed over.
 If you’re unsure, it’s best to expect both to follow the 48+ month rule.